Higher Ed DigiTAL(ES) is a series on career advice and professional development for digital marketers and communicators working in higher education.

 It gives people the chance to come out of their offices, interact with new people, meet others we tweet to almost every day and gather new ideas and ways of doing what we do.
 It’s a cost-effective and fun way to bring our campus communicators together.
 Plus the catering (to make it a full experience that we can all look forward to) is an added bonus.

-Really looking forward to the Higher Ed Social Media Conference on November 28th!Tags: Higher Ed Marketers Career Advice, Higher Ed News
+Really looking forward to the Higher Ed Social Media Conference!Tags: Higher Ed Marketers Career Advice, Higher Ed News